gtfintechlab/git-workflow-standards/git-workflow.md

 git fetch origin main
 git reset --hard origin/main
 ```
+It is not advisable to use second approach, don't use it if you don't know what you are doing.

 **You should reset your local main branch only if you don't have any important changes/features on local main branch which are not on origin main branch.
 This will reset your local main branch to look exactly same as origin main branch (main branch on core repo).**

 Now your local main branch is same as origin main branch.
 To start working on a new feature, create a new feature branch from local main branch.